 3. Remember to take care of yourself.

-4. Rebuild trust with students.
+4. Build trust with students.

-5. Build a safe space.
+5. Create a supportive space.

 - “Provide opportunities to have a ‘feelings check’ [. . .
 Primary teachers can] integrate it into the morning meeting or older students [can use] a sticky note to write/sketch their mood and anonymously display it on the board [. . .]
 Some students may feel comfort knowing they aren’t the only one stressing about a particular issue.
 Likewise, it can open a door to see some classmates are dealing with some pretty heavy issues.
 Educators can make a point to connect with students on a smaller scale during their class period.” — Melissa from Chick on the Run

-- “Sensory and relaxation activities which your students benefit from, like music while working, movement breaks, wearing a hoodie or cap (even though your policy might be to discourage wearing these in normal circumstances). ” — Kirsten from Curriculum for Autism
+- “[Try] sensory and relaxation activities which your students benefit from, like music while working, movement breaks, wearing a hoodie or cap (even though your policy might be to discourage wearing these in normal circumstances). ” — Kirsten from Curriculum for Autism

-- “Give students a space in your classroom (or virtually) to go to when they are feeling overwhelmed.
+- “Give students a space in your classroom [. . .] to go to when they are feeling overwhelmed.
 Students need to know that big emotions are okay and they need to learn appropriate coping skills for self-regulating these emotions.
 Having a quiet area of your classroom with calming tools is a great way to provide the safety and security kids need when they are stressed out.
 Don’t have extra room in your classroom?
 Add a calming area to your classroom library or put a desk in an area by itself.
 A calming space does not need to be big or fancy to be effective.” — Amy from Teaching Exceptional Kinders

 6. Lean on SEL-based resources.